nicolocarpignoli/GeoAR.js/README.md

 Actually it searches for places of interest near the user using Foursquare APIs.
 Please retrieve valid API credentials [here](https://developer.foursquare.com/) in order to use it.
 Place credentials on `.examples/places.js` line 33-34.

+## Support

+Tried on Huawei P20, works like charm.

+Problem with iPhone 6, loads all good but when rotating and moving the camera, places position are not updated and remain fixed.

+We need a lot of more tests, but the first impression is: the more advanced the phone (so newer) the better.
+This because of better quality sensors.

 ## Credits

 It is based on the discussion from this [github issue](https://github.com/jeromeetienne/AR.js/issues/190).